StuartRiffle/ragtag-tiger/README.md

 ```
 python ragtag.py --index-load my/index --query "Really though, why?"
 ```
 This is still slow, because the index takes a long time to load.
-But it's not as slow as re-indexing everything.
+It's just not as slow as re-indexing everything.

+Still, it will be faster if you can submit all your queries in one run.

+## Options
 A full list of options is available on the help page:
 ```
 python ragtag.py --help